kulics/koral/book-en/document.md

 We can mark a member variable with the mut keyword just like a mutable variable, so that it becomes a mutable member variable and can be reassigned.

-Note that if our datatype wishes to provide mutable member variables, the datatype itself needs to be declared as mut. this helps us distinguish more easily between mutable and immutable types.
+Note that if our datatype wishes to provide mutable member variables, the datatype itself needs to be declared as mut. this helps us distinguish more easily between mutable and readonly types.

-The mutability of member variables follows the type and has nothing to do with whether the instance variables are mutable or not, so we can modify mutable member variables even if we have declared immutable variables.
+The mutability of member variables follows the type and has nothing to do with whether the instance variables are mutable or not, so we can modify mutable member variables even if we have declared readonly variables.

 ```feel
 type mut Point(mut x: Int, mut y: Int);